Moritz-hubb/CulinaChef-iOS/Legal_Texts/FairUse_EN.md

 ## 1. Purpose of This Policy

-This Fair Use Policy defines reasonable usage limits for AI-powered features within the CulinaChef (CulinaAI) app.
+This Fair Use Policy defines reasonable usage limits for AI-powered features within the CulinaAI app.

 While the **Unlimited subscription** provides unrestricted access in principle, technical limits are applied to prevent misuse and to ensure stable availability for all users.